Presidential Memorial Certificate Eligibility

 Eligible recipients include the next of kin and loved ones of honorably discharged deceased veterans.
 More than one certificate may be provided.

-Eligible recipients, or someone acting on their behalf, may apply for a PMC in person at any VA regional office or by U.S. mail or toil-free fax.
+Eligible recipients, or someone acting on their behalf, may apply for a PMC in person at any VA regional office or by U.S. mail or toil free fax.
 Requests cannot be sent via email.
-Enclose a copy of the veteran's discharge and death certificate to verify eligibility, as the VAcafinot, process any request without proof of honorable military service.
-Submit copies only, as the.
-VA will not return original documents.
-The application form, VA Form 40-0247, is available at www.va.gov/vaforrns/va/ pdf'VA40-0247.pdf
+Enclose a copy of the veteran's discharge and death certificate to verify eligibility, as the VA cannot process any request without proof of honorable military service.
+Submit copies only, as the VA will not return original documents.
+The application form, VA Form 40-0247, is available at http://www.va.gov/vaforms/va/pdf'VA40-0247.pdf

 Check the Status